 5.5.3 Permitted land uses.
-See section 5.2.
+See Sec.
+5.2

 5.5.4 Lot size, yard and building bulk requirements.
-See section 5.3.
+See Sec.
+5.3.

 5.5.5 General requirements.

 - a.
 All public utilities shall be placed underground. - b.
 All areas where motor vehicles may be driven or parked shall be paved with asphaltic or concrete surfacing of such thickness and design as may be required by engineering standards duly adopted by the city council.